Saachi07/dear-distance/README.md

 **Note**: Make sure to set up environment variables in your deployment platform.

-## 🤝 Contributing
+##  Contributing

 This is a personal project, but suggestions and improvements are welcome!

-## 📝 License
+##  License

 See LICENSE file for details.

-## 💝 Acknowledgments
+##  Acknowledgments

-Built with love for long-distance couples everywhere. 💕
+Built with love for long-distance couples everywhere.

 ---

-**Made with 💕 for keeping connections strong across any distance**
+**Made with love for keeping connections strong across any distance**